organicunity/chalkies.github.io/index.md

 It's meant to strengthen ties between cooperative houses, collectives, activists and other intentional communities.
 To know what's going on in our wider world.
 It's the chalkboard in our collective kitchen.

-As of February 2023, there are ~3600 subscribers
+As of July 2023, there are 3717 subscribers

 # How do I join?